-For material changes in emissions related to the above, restatement will follow the "Base year recalculation methodologies for structural changes" outlined in Appendix E to the GHG Protocol Corporate Accounting and Reporting Standard (WRI 2005).
-For boundary expansion or improvements to reporting for business units in the Supply Chain, restatements will follow the "all year" approach by weighting the current year emissions and restating by the previous year's production compared to the current year.
+Future changes to reporting year-over-year are ex-For material changes in emissions related to the pected for many reasons as GHG accounting and above, restatement will follow the "Base year rereporting in the Supply Chain matures.
+Updates to calculation methodologies for structural changes" previous years' reporting could be required due to outlined in Appendix E to the GHG Protocol Corchanges or improvements to methodologies, activporate Accounting and Reporting Standard (WRI ity data or emission factors.
+Changes or improve-2005).
+For boundary expansion or improvements ments that result in changes in total gross Scope 1, to reporting for business units in the Supply Chain, 2 and 3 emissions greater than 5 per cent, or HWP restatements will follow the "all year" approach by transfer and Net Forest Growth emissions/(removweighting the current year emissions and restating als) greater than 10 per cent will result in restating by the previous year's production compared to the previous years' emissions. current year.
 For any acquisitions or divestitures, the "pro-rata" approach will be used.